Spatial Language Understanding for Object Search in Partially Observed City-scale Environments: Experiments

 For all baselines, we use an online POMDP solver, POMCP \cite{silver2010monte} but with a histogram belief representation to avoid particle depletion.
 The number of simulations per planning step is 1000 for all baselines.
 The discount factor is set to 0.95.
 The robot is allowed to search for 200 steps per search task, since search beyond this point will earn very little discounted reward and is not efficient.

-We evaluate the \emph{effectiveness} and \emph{efficiency} of the search by the amount of search tasks the robot completed (i.e. successfully found the target) under a given limit of search steps (ranging from 1 to 200).
+\emph{Results.} We evaluate the effectiveness and efficiency of the search by the amount of search tasks the robot completed (i.e. successfully found the target) under a given limit of search steps (ranging from 1 to 200).
 Results are shown in Figure~\ref{fig:detections}.
-Our system performs better compared to the \textbf{keyword} baseline with increasing margin as the sensor range decreases.
-The gain in the discounted reward is statistically significant over all sensor ranges comparing \textbf{slu} with \textbf{keyword}, and for sensor range 3 comparing the annotated versions.
+The results show that using spatial language with SLOOP outperforms the keyword-based approach in MOS.
+The gain in the discounted reward is statistically significant over all sensor ranges comparing \textbf{SLOOP} with \textbf{MOS (keyword)}, and for sensor range 3 comparing the annotated versions.
+We observe that using mixture models for spatial language improves search efficiency and success rate over \textbf{SLOOP}.
 We observe improvement when the system is given annotated spatial relations.
 This suggests the important role of language parsing for spatial language understanding.
-Example search trials comparing \textbf{slu} and \textbf{keyword} are shown in Figure~\ref{fig:examples}.
+Figure~\ref{fig:osmexample} shows a trial comparing \textbf{SLOOP} and \textbf{MOS (keyword)}.

-We analyze the performance with respect to different spatial predicates, Results over all sensor ranges are given in Table~\ref{tab:prepositions}.
-Our system outperforms \textbf{keyword} for most of the prepositions.
-For prepositions \emph{front}, \emph{behind}, \emph{left}, and \emph{right}, our investigation shows the performance of \textbf{slu} polarizes where trials with ``good'' FoR (i.e. ones in the correct direction towards the true target location) leads to a much greater performance than the counterpart (``bad'' FoR).
-Yet, \textbf{keyword} is not subject to such polarization and the target often appears close to the landmark for these prepositions.
-One limitation of our FoR prediction method is that it is not probabilistic.
-Future work can investigate planners that can consider multiple FoR candidates.
+We analyze the performance with respect to different spatial prepositions.
+We report results for annotated languages as they reflect the performance obtained if the prepositions are correctly identified.
+Results for the smallest sensor range of 3 is shown in Table~\ref{tab:prepositions}. \textbf{SLOOP} outperforms the baseline for the majority of prepositions.
+For prepositions \emph{front}, \emph{behind}, \emph{left}, and \emph{right}, our investigation shows the performance of \textbf{SLOOP} polarizes where trials with ``good'' FoR (i.e. ones in the correct direction towards the true target location) leads to a much greater performance than the counterpart (``bad'' FoR).
+Yet, \textbf{MOS (keyword)} is not subject to such polarization and the target often appears close to the landmark for these prepositions.
+We observe that \textbf{SLOOP (m=4)} using mixture is able to consistently improve the reward for most of the prepositions, indicating the benefit of modeling multiple interpretations of the spatial language.

-Finally, we analyze the relationship between the performance and varying complexity of the language description, indicated by the number of spatial relations used to describe the target location.
-Results show \textbf{slu} outperforms \textbf{keyword} for all language complexity settings.
-We observe an increase in the performance of \textbf{slu} when the number of spatial relations goes from 1 to 2 (from $284.67\pm 38.62$ to $320.92\pm 43.37$), yet a decrease in performance for more complex descriptions ($202.86 \pm 127.59$ at 3 and $140.70 \pm 389.61$ at 4).
-This demonstrates a limitation of our system where interpretation of many conjunctive spatial relations leads to a small concentration in the belief that deviates from the actual target location.
-Future work can explore ways of using parts of the spatial information at a time, instead of all at once.